Types of logistics providers (from 1PL to 5PL)

 4PL - is it worth it?

 The strengths in applying this solution include strategic advice, not just support at the operational level.
-The plus point, from an eCommerce point of view, is that the management of the entire logistics operations is transferred to a 4PL company, which will generate significant savings at a higher level of development.
+The plus point, from an ecommerce point of view, is that management of the entire logistics operations is transferred to a 4PL company, which will generate significant savings at a higher level of development.

-Which solution is right for your eCommerce?
+Which solution is right for your ecommerce business?

 What if we tell you that there is a company that can offer a mix of services from the level of 3PL, 4PL, and 5PL operators, whose entry threshold for using its services is much lower than that of logistics companies?
 Surprised?